biography

 later years

 With the release of Mexican Spitfire's Blessed Event (1943; with Leon Errol and Hugh Beaumont), the Mexican Spitfire series fizzled.
-At this point, Velez's career stalled.
-She made just one more film, Nana (1944) in her native Mexico, but this film failed to revive her flagging career.
-In the fall of 1944, Velez discovered she was pregnant by aspiring Austrian actor Harald Maresch, who refused to marry her.
-Despondent over her career and personal situation, Velez committed suicide on December 13, 1944, at the age of 36.lupe velez films available from movies unlimited
+At this point, Velez's career stalled; she made just one more film, Nana (1944) in her native Mexico.
+In the fall of 1944, Velez discovered she was pregnant, possibly by Gary Cooper or aspiring Austrian actor Harald Maresch, who she claimed refused to marry her.
+Most likely bipolar and despondent over her career and personal situation, Velez committed suicide on December 13, 1944, at age 36.
+She was survived by her mother.

 filmography